WillDavis95/my_paper_for_git_lesson/my_paper.md

-# Title of my paper
+# Paper to do bla
 ## This is a subheading
 ###This is a smaller subheading
 ####Another subsubsubheading